The permit area for South Coyote Buttes

 and Cottonwood Spring

-, where most of the photogenic formations are found.
+, this latter where most of the photogenic formations are found.
 The ridge itself, uniformly colored deep red, contains a few hidden arches and other jagged formations, but this region is very little explored and in many places the slopes are too steep to traverse; instead, the permitted visitors (limited to 20 per day), usually just see the easternmost region, south of Cottonwood Spring.

 Over an approximately circular area, half a mile across, the thin-layered, cross-bedded Navajo sandstone bedrock is eroded into a great array of cones, hoodoos, fins, ridges and ravines, along the east rim of the wide, sandy valley extending north from Cottonwood Cove, the far side of which slopes up much more steeply to the Coyote Buttes ridge.
 The rocks exhibit a great range of colors, due to oxidized iron compounds - mostly reds, pinks, yellows and oranges, and the individual strata vary in hardness, resulting in amazingly varied erosional patterns.
 Occasional rainwater pools add to the beauty of the scenery.